 Very few style guides are available in commercial databases.
 The "how to" guides are most often found in print.

 Only a handful of the many texts devoted to appellate advocacy are available online.
-For full descriptions of these texts, see the Books section of this research guide.
+Access is available to current Loyola Law students, faculty, and staff.

 Bloomberg Law